ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 ### Writing Tests And Code At The Same Time

 Now we are finally getting somewhere.
 Most of the issues mentioned in the previous section start to erode, with the main exception of `reason N°3`.
-The main risk with writing tests at the same time as the code, is to increase the coupling between the test and the code, beyond what is strictly required, thus impairing maintainability and limiting future changes and evolution.
+The main risk with writing tests at the same time as the code, is to increase the coupling between the test and the code, beyond what is strictly required.
+This reduces maintainability and limits future changes and evolution.

 However, there are cases where this approach can be actually fruitful, especially for certain scopes and contexts (More on that later).

 ### Writing Tests Before Any Code

 At last, for any sleeping data scientist that managed to open an eyelid, this is the bread and butter of any self-respecting developer these days.
 This is called Test-Driven Development, a.k.a. **TDD**, and this is how to do it properly:

 1. **RED:** You write a **failing** test, which, from well-defined inputs, asserts that a given piece of code has certain well-defined outputs.
 This is akin to writing specifications in the code.
 2. **GREEN:** You write the smallest, most simplistic, even idiotic code you can think of to make the test pass.
 Nothing more!